kubeovn/docs/docs/advance/node-local-dns.en.md

-# NodeLocal DNSCache and kube-ovn adaptation
+# NodeLocal DNSCache and Kube-OVN adaptation

 NodeLocal DNSCache improves cluster DNS performance by running DNS cache as a DaemonSet on cluster nodes.
-This function can also be adapted to kube-ovn.
+This function can also be adapted to Kube-OVN.

 ## Nodelocal DNSCache deployment

-### Deploy k8s nodelocaldnscache
+### Deploy Kubernetes NodeLocal DNScache

-This step refers to k8s official website configuration [nodelocaldnscache](https://kubernetes.io/zh-cn/docs/tasks/administer-cluster/nodelocaldns/).
+This step refers to Kubernetes official website configuration [nodelocaldnscache](https://kubernetes.io/zh-cn/docs/tasks/administer-cluster/nodelocaldns/).

 Deploy with the following script: